knotmirai/knotmirai/README.md

 ## Hi there 👋

 **My name is Nopasorn Kowathanakul** and I am a data scientist with a background in mechanical engineering and a recent graduate of Flatiron School.
-I started learning and became data scientist because I am passionate about driving this world by data.
+I started learning and became a data scientist because I am passionate about driving this world by data.
 I want to create innovation and impact in society by data-driven.

 ### What I'm up to:

-- 🔭 I am currently working as R&D Engineer.
+- 🔭 I am currently working as an R&D Engineer.
-- 👀 I am looking for data science career opportunites.
+- 👀 I am looking for data science career opportunities.
-- 👯 I am open to collaborate on data and machine learning projects.
+- 👯 I am open to collaborating on data and machine learning projects.

 ### Connect with me: